spectrocloud/librarium/content/docs/00-release-notes.md

 # May 23, 2022 - Release 2.6.0

-Spectro Cloud Palette 2.6 is released with the support of cluster profile versioning, EKS secret encryption and reconciling CSI storageclass with added parameters support.
+Spectro Cloud Palette 2.6 is released with the support of cluster profile versioning, EKS secret encryption, and reconciling CSI storageclass with added parameters support.

 **Features:**